-The figure below illustrates the impact (scope and severity of the risk) and the sector's involvement Risks generally refer to the chance that an event will (indicated through its position in the chain and the take place 'multiplied' by the 'consequence' of that share of companies involved) per risk, with a figure event.
-In many cases, this allows for risks to be between 0 and 3.
-These findings are based on the guantified.
-The SRA uses the term 'impact' to refer to literature review carried out by KPMG, supplemented the estimated chance (that a situation will take place, with the input from the sector and civil society an estimate of the number of people involved, the organisations.
-The sources used in the assessment of scope of the environmental damage in the area in the impact and involvement are listed in the separate question, the emissions measured in tonnes etc.) and SRA source book. the consequences (the severity of the event for the environment, people and animals) of each risk.
-Risks Corruption and taxation risks were not included in the table, because they cannot really be assessed that affect people and animals' physical integrity and that cause irreversible damage are classified as at sectoral level.
-For more information on Corruption severe. and Taxation risks we refer to chapters 4.4 and 4.5.
+Risks generally refer to the chance that an event will take place 'multiplied' by the 'consequence' of that event.
+In many cases, this allows for risks to be quantified.
+The SRA uses the term 'impact' to refer to the estimated chance (that a situation will take place, an estimate of the number of people involved, the scope of the environmental damage in the area in question, the emissions measured in tonnes etc.) and the consequences (the severity of the event for the environment, people and animals) of each risk.
+Risks that affect people and animals' physical integrity and that cause irreversible damage are classified as severe.